filekit-co/wikitoday-front/src/lib/data/2023-08-12/The-King-s-DNA-and-C/EN-US.md

 ---
 title: '''The King''s DNA'' and Controversial Demands: A Look into Recent Events'
 description: 'A bureaucrat with a penchant for apologizing and making demands has faced consequences after their abusive behavior was exposed.
-The National Elementary School Teachers'' Union brought attention to this individual''s actions, which has sparked a heated discussion.'
+The National Elementary School Teachers Union brought attention to this individual''s actions, which has sparked a heated discussion.'
 category: 'Education'
 keywords: '왕의 DNA'
 date: '2023-08-12'